GoogleCloudPlatform/cloud-deploy-tutorials/walkthroughs/cloud_deploy_profiles_gke/cloud_deploy_profiles_gke.md

 gcloud beta deploy delivery-pipelines delete web-app-profiles --force --quiet
 ```

+### Delete the pipeline

-To clean up your GKE Targets and other resources, run the provided cleanup script.
+To clean up your GKE targets and other resources, run the provided cleanup script.
 If you would like to continue to another tutorial, do not complete this step.

 ```bash
 ./cleanup.sh